 MPS Sensors and the Future of Gas Detection

 The Molecular Property Spectrometer (MPS) uses a micro-electromechanical (MEMS) transducer.
 The transducer is able to measure changes in the thermal properties of surrounding air and gases.
-The output reading from this gas detector includes environmental data to identify gases’ type and concentration in the near vicinity.
+The output reading from this natural gas leak detector includes environmental data to identify gases’ type and concentration in the near vicinity.
 It can accurately detect up to twelve gases, including natural gas.

 The MPS sensor can outperform catalytic sensors and non-dispersive infrared sensors when detecting natural gas leaks.
 It has the advantage in multiple areas.